grnet/snf-ui-app/README.rst

 Project status
 ==============

-As of version `0.17` of Synnefo stack only Pithos UI views are implemented within the package.
+The package only includes the Pithos UI webapp.

 Packaging